China State Shipbuilding Corporation: Merging with CSIC

 In August 2025, CSSC announced it planned to absorb CSIC and take over as the sole listing on the Shanghai Stock Exchange.
 The two companies accounted for nearly 17% of new orders in 2024 and the merged company had ~$18B in sales.

 CSSC and CSIC together account for around 21 percent of global production capacity.

-With this merger of the two state-controlled shipyards, Xi Jinpings government hopes to achieve efficiency gains and greater resilience to the turmoil in the industry triggered by US President Trump, writes the Wall Street Journal.
+With this merger of the two state-controlled shipyards, Xi Jinping's government hopes to achieve efficiency gains and greater resilience to the turmoil in the industry triggered by US President Trump, writes the Wall Street Journal.

 Trump wants to revive the U.S. shipbuilding industry after decades of decline.
 In 2024, China's market share was 53 % and the U.S. market share 0.1 %.